Rishika-Dhiman/soc25-project/README.md

 # soc25-project
 ### Introduction
-This repository contains a simple platform climbing game made using Unity.
+This repository contains a simple multiplayer platform climbing game made using Unity.
 ### Learnings so far
 1. Fundamentals of Unity: Setting up a project, understanding the Unity Interface
 2. Adding and modifying game objects: Creating game objects, adding childrem objects and components to them